iodigital-com/composer-semver-cli/README.md

 * `semver:satisfied-by`: list which of the supplied versions are satisfied by a Composer SemVer constraint
 * `semver:sort`: sort versions according to Composer SemVer
 * `semver:rsort`: reverse sort versions according to Composer SemVer
+* `version-parser:parse-stability`: return stability of the supplied version

 Examples
 --------